 What Is the IB Programme?

 The International Baccalaureate (IB) Diploma Programme is a comprehensive, internationally recognized pre-university qualification designed for students aged 16-19.
-Established in 1968, the IB programme emphasizes critical thinking, intercultural understanding, and academic rigor, preparing students for success in higher education and beyond.
+Established in 1968 by the International Baccalaureate Organization (IBO), the programme emphasizes critical thinking, intercultural understanding, and academic rigor.

 Programme Structure